Generic name: nateglinide (oral) [ na-ta-GLYE-nide ]

 Nateglinide is not approved for use by anyone younger than 18 years old.

 How should I take nateglinide?

-Nateglinide is usually taken 3 times daily, within 30 minutes before eating a meal.
-Follow your doctor's instructions.
+Nateglinide is usually taken 3 times daily, within 1 to 30 minutes before a meal.
 If you skip a meal, do not take your dose of nateglinide.
 Wait until your next meal.